Epic10l2/Simple-Pillarcracker/README.md

 In the terminal.

 After that just run the python code, you will need to have python installed(made for python 3.12).

+Thanks to Neil(hube12) for making a pillarcracker in the first place, yes i just yoinked his code and translated it to python.